dcunited001/dcunited001.github.io/_drafts/anime-art-style-and-human-self-image-in-the-post-cyber-age.md

-    effectively, observe how they reflect on art and the possibilities of expression and interaction thereof. they don't yet have rigidly defined constructions telling them what is or is not possible, but critically, everyone of us beings life in tabula rasa and are inlaid with our own combination of experiences which defines which phenomena become conscious first and which remain unconscious the longest.
+    effectively, observe how they reflect on art and the possibilities of expression and interaction thereof. they don't yet have rigidly defined constructions telling them what is or is not possible, but critically, every one of us beings life in tabula rasa and are inlaid with our own combination of experiences which defines which phenomena become conscious first and which remain unconscious the longest.